badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 title:  "Let's build: Freehand Drawing in iOS - Part 1"
 author: Miguel Angel Quinones
 date:   2015-06-15
-categories: ios tutorial
+categories: iOS tutorial
 ---

-This post will be the first of a series in which we follow through how to develop a specific feature.
-We want to contribute to the great quantity of existing tutorials in the internet by sharing practical knowledge directly from our engineering team.
+This post will be the first of a series in which we follow the development of a specific feature.
+We want to add to the great quantity of existing tutorials on the internet by sharing practical knowledge directly from our engineering team.

-This time we will implement **Freehand Drawing, aka.
-Doodling** in iOS.
+This time we will demonstrate the implementation of **Freehand Drawing, aka Doodling** in iOS.

 ## Structure of the tutorials

-This tutorials are aimed at mid-level developers.
-We will skip the basic project setup and focus on the domain parts of the feature, discussing the reasoning behind some details and the architecture.
+These tutorials are aimed at mid-level developers.
+We will skip the basic project setup and focus on the domain parts of the feature, discussing the reasoning behind some details, and the architecture.

-The tutorials will guide you from a naive or **'first time'** implementation followed by natural iterative improvements.
-We will reach a final implementation which is very close to a production level quality code.
+We’ll guide you from a naive or 'first time' implementation, through natural iterative improvements.
+The final implementation we’ll reach will be very close to a production-level quality code.

 All the code is in a [repository][], with tags referencing specific milestones.